AJ6EE/YSFReflector/README.md

 *   Port=41000   ###  Your Port.
 Default=41000
 $
 $ ### Leave the YSFReflector.ini file in the YSFReflector folder.
 Do not move it to /etc. Puppet will do that.
-$
-$ ###  Rename the YSFReflector init script so puppet can start it.
-$ mv /etc/init.d/YSFReflector.sh /etc/init.d/YSFReflector
-$
 $ ###  Let's build the Dashboard.
 Stay in the /root/YSFReflector directory.
 $ git clone https://github.com/dg9vh/YSFReflector-Dashboard.git
 $ cp -R YSFReflector-Dashboard/* /var/www/html/